rossshannon/weekly-weather-mcp/README.md

 - Detailed weather information including temperature, humidity, wind speed, etc.

 Perfect for use cases like:
-- "Which day this week should I mow my lawn?"
+- “Which day this week should I mow my lawn?”
-- "When is the best time to go for a run?"
+- “When is the best time to go for a run?”
-- "Will it rain this weekend?"
+- “Will it rain this weekend?”
+- “How much rain is expected in the next 3 days?”

 ##### Location Lookup Details

-The `location` parameter uses OpenWeatherMap's geocoding to convert location names to geographic coordinates:
+The `location` parameter uses OpenWeatherMap’s geocoding to convert location names to geographic coordinates:

-- Simple location names work: "Paris", "Tokyo", "New York"
+- Simple location names work: “Paris”, “Tokyo”, “New York”
-- For better accuracy, include country codes: "Paris,FR", "London,GB", "Portland,US"
+- For better accuracy, include country codes: “Paris,FR”, “London,GB”, “Portland,US”
-- For US cities, you can include state: "Portland,OR,US" or "Portland,ME,US"
+- For US cities, you can include state: “Portland,OR,US” or “Portland,ME,US”
 - The API supports any location on Earth that OpenWeatherMap can geocode
 - Location names are converted to latitude/longitude coordinates internally

-If a location can't be found, the API will return an error.
+If a location can’t be found, the API will return an error.
 In case of ambiguous locations, try adding country or state codes for more precise results.

 #### get_current_weather

 Get current weather for a specified location.

 Parameters:
-- `location`: Location name, e.g., "Beijing", "New York", "Tokyo"
+- `location`: Location name, e.g., “Beijing”, “New York”, “Tokyo”
 - `api_key`: OpenWeatherMap API key (optional, will read from environment variable if not provided)
 - `timezone_offset`: Timezone offset in hours, e.g., 8 for Beijing, -4 for New York.
 Default is 0 (UTC time)